 Camping costs at national parks typically cost around $35 a day.

-You might consider getting a campground membership for discounts at participating campgrounds or volunteering at campgrounds to save on costs if you’re planning to travel frequently.
+You might consider getting a campground membership for discounts at participating campgrounds or volunteering at campgrounds to save on costs if you plan to travel frequently.

 Your RV grocery bill will be similar to your grocery bill at home.
 What do you spend on groceries per week?
 How often do you like to dine out?
-Just remember — in an RV, you’ll likely have less cabinet space than at home, so you’ll need to take that into consideration when buying groceries for a trip.
+Just remember - in an RV, you’ll likely have less cabinet space than at home, so you’ll need to consider that when buying groceries for a trip.

 Also, part of traveling for some people includes dining out often and trying new foods.
-For example, you could allot a larger portion of your budget to groceries and entertainment, but it’s possible to spend much less if you limit dining out and buy fresh food from farmers markets.
+For example, you could allot a larger portion of your budget to groceries and entertainment, but spending much less is possible if you limit dining out and buy fresh food from farmers' markets.

-If you love trying new restaurants wherever you go, make sure you factor that expense into your RV budget.
+If you love trying new restaurants wherever you go, factor that expense into your RV budget.
 However, if you’d rather whip up meals at home, you could save a lot by cooking in the comfort of your RV.

 So, how much does RV insurance cost?
-Well, you can opt for the lowest insurance possible, or you can make sure every nook and cranny is covered — again, it’s up to you.
-Also, some states have higher or lower insurance costs than others, so it also depends which state you claim as your domicile.
-Other factors, such as your driving record and RV age, will also affect insurance cost.
+Well, you can opt for the lowest insurance possible or make sure every nook and cranny is covered - again, it’s up to you.
+Also, some states have higher or lower insurance costs than others, so it depends on which state you claim as your domicile.
+Other factors like your driving record and RV age will also affect insurance costs.